Tom-England/ENGIEApp/README.md

 the user to visit the recently submitted forms page - where they can use the "Resend failed forms" button to try again.

+To test, please use the RCD Test sheet that is loasded via the 'ELT' QR code.
+Unfortunatley due to time constraints and personal circumstances, only the RCD Test Sheet is working within the app.
+It would be simple enough to implement the other two forms, however we ran out of time.

 ## Admin Features

 ### Logging in as admin